FarronF/limerick-council-meetings/meetings/2015/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 16th November 2015.md

 conjunction

-with the Council’s Capital Works Department, designs are being considered for--- 6
+with the Council’s Capital Works Department, designs are being considered for
+---
+6

 the reassignment of traffic lane provisions on the Dock Road R510 (between